 A simple lens consists of a single piece of material while a compound lens consists of several simple lenses (the elements), usually along a common axis.

-The lenses are used in many things, They are used in the medical eyeglasses either for reading or walking, They are used in the wars, the leaders use the binoculars to follow the battles.
+The lenses are used in many things, They are used in medical eyeglasses either for reading or walking, They are used in wars, and the leaders use binoculars to follow the battles.

-The person who fixes the watches use a magnifier lens to see the minute parts of the watches, The lenses are used in the manufacture of many things as the projector, the cameras, and the magnifying lenses.
+The person who fixes the watches uses a magnifier lens to see the minute parts of the watches, The lenses are used in the manufacture of many things as projectors, cameras, and magnifying lenses.

-The lenses are used in Microscopes which are used for formation magnified images of the tiny bodies that can not be seen with the naked eye and they are used in making of medical glasses to treat the vision defects.
+The lenses are used in Microscopes which are used to form magnified images of tiny bodies that can not be seen with the naked eye and they are used in making of medical glasses to treat vision defects.

 Types of lenses

-The convex lens is thick at the center and less thickness at the tips, It collects the light rays falling on it, So, it is called the converging lens .
+The convex lens is thick at the center and has less thickness at the tips, It collects the light rays falling on it, So, it is called the converging lens.

 The concave lens is thin at its center and thicker at the tips, It separates the light rays, So, it is called the diverging lens.

 The center of the curvature of the lens face (C) is the center of the sphere, where this face is a part of it, The optical center of the lens is a point inside the lens lies on the principal axis in the mid-distance between its faces.